-1. The parties recognize that it will be necessary for the Consultant to review certain proprietary information of the Utility in order to complete the Management Audit.
-Accordingly, the Consultant, the Utility, and the Commission have executed a Nondisclosure Agreement that is attached hereto as Appendix D and incorporated by reference.

-2. The executed contract, the selected proposal, and the Final Report may be released by the Commission, subject to confidentiality restrictions and restrictions as set forth in Section II.B.7 and the Nondisclosure Agreement (Appendix D hereto), without notification to the Consultant or the Utility.
-Any information that is not otherwise public will be released only after consent of the Consultant and the Utility, except that upon completion of the Management Audit, the Commission shall have the right to release any information concerning this Management Audit, except as otherwise precluded by law, this contract or the Nondisclosure Agreement (Appendix D hereto).

-3. If the release is to the media, the Commission agrees to inform the Utility prior to such release and to provide a copy of the release to the Utility.
+- 1. The parties recognize that it will be necessary for the Consultant to review certain proprietary information of the Utility in order to complete the Management Audit.
+Accordingly, the Consultant, the Utility, and the Commission have executed a Nondisclosure Agreement that is attached hereto as Appendix D and incorporated by reference. - 2.
+The executed contract, the selected proposal, and the Final Report may be released by the Commission, subject to confidentiality restrictions, without notification to the Consultant or the Utility.
+Any other information that is not otherwise public will be released only after consent of the Consultant and the Utility, except that upon completion of the Management Audit, the Commission shall have the right to release any information concerning this Management Audit, except as otherwise precluded by Section 4 of the Nondisclosure Agreement (Appendix D hereto). - 3.
+If the release is to the media, the Commission agrees to inform the Utility prior to such release and to provide a copy of the release to the Utility.